 You are entitled to functioning care aids and bandaging materials as referred to in the Healthcare Insurance Decree and the Healthcare Insurance Regulations.
 The extent of the entitlement to or reimbursement of the costs is determined by the insurance agreement and the ZEM Care Aids Regulations.

 Those regulations include provisions regarding, among other things:

-- whether the insured person acquires ownership of the care aid or acquires it on loan; - the referral, if required, stating the indication and, if a referral is required, who should issue it; - prior approval from ZEM, if required (with respect to the initial purchase, a repeat purchase or repairs); - the minimum usage period of the care aid concerned; - the maximum quantities in the case of consumable items; - the maximum reimbursement or statutory personal contribution; - the quality requirements to be met by the care provider that delivers the care aid.
+- whether the insured person acquires ownership of the care aid or acquires it on loan; - the referral, if required, stating the indication and, if a referral is required, who should issue it; - prior approval from ZEM, if required (with respect to the initial purchase, a repeat purchase or repairs); - the minimum usage period of the care aid concerned; - the maximum quantities in the case of consumable items; - the maximum reimbursement or statutory personal contribution.

-You can consult the Care Aids Regulations on zem.nl/polisvoorwaarden.
-You may also contact ZEM for this information by calling (071) 5 825 777 or by visiting one of our shops.
+You can consult the Care Aids Regulations on www.zem.nl/polisvoorwaarden.
+You can also obtain information by phoning ZEM on (071) 5 825 777 or by visiting our shop.